dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 It should however be noted that this method does increase the potential amplification factor when the DNS protocol is used as a vector for a denial of service attack.
+A further risk is being able to maliciously cause recursive servers to perform large amounts of additional work.

-Implementors SHOULD allow operators to configure limits on the number of QTx values specified and/or the resulting response size.
+Implementors SHOULD therefore allow operators to configure limits on the number of QTx values specified and/or the resulting response size.
+The recommended values of those limits will depend on the environment in which this specification is used.
+In public DNS it is expected that a limit of four QTx values would be appropriate, but when used with DNS-SD or within private networks higher limits would be acceptable.

 # IANA Considerations